blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 ## Validation

-Lorem Ipsum.
+Using the total claims/ amount of claims as value results in the data being easily compared with eachother.
+Both datasets of fraudulent cases and non-fraudulent cases can be easily distuinguished from eachother for comparision and the data has no missing values or duplicates.
+But for the data to be more usable the data set has to be larger to account for the diffrences through only viewing two months worth of data.

+It is notworthy that another possibility to mainly highlight the differences between fraudulent and non-fraudulent datasets would have been to calculate the percentage differences in the fraudulent dataset to the non-fraudulent dataset.
+This would further highlight the properties common for fraudulent claims and consequently also the properties which are uncommon for fraudulent cases.

 ## Visualisation

-To make it easy to view all this information at once, I created a dashboard that displays all the charts.
-I also added a slicer to the dashboard, which allows users to filter the data based on different criteria and his own interests.
-This makes it easy to answer the initial questions regarding car insurance fraud.
+I created a new excel for a dashboard to visualise all the charts.
+This was to make it easy to view all the modeled information at once.
+Then I added slicers to the dashboard.
+This allows for further filtering of the data based on different criteria and the interests of the viewer.
+All of these feautures make it easier to answer the initial issue regarding car insurance claim fraud.

 <p align="center">
   <img src="https://i.postimg.cc/Sy2kLc2B/Screenshot-7.jpg.jpg"/>
   Fig 7.
 This image shows the dashboard for car insurance claims fraud.
 </p>

 ## Result

-Using the dashboard, I was able to answer the intial issues and gain following insights:
+Using the dashboard, I was able to answer the initial questions and gain insights as following:

 - State: The state with the most comitted frauds is Ohio.
-There appear to be no irregularities compared to the data of insured person who didn't commit fraud.
-An actionable insight would be still to keep an eye out for claims made from policies in Ohio.
+There appear to be slight irregularity compared to the non-fraudulent dataset with to 36.6 to 34.5% and could be a simple diffrence in the sample of data.
+An actionable insight would be to nevertheless keep an eye out for claims made from policies in Ohio.

 -	Insured: The largest group of insured persons who comitted fraud falls within the middle age range of 35-44 and are single.
-Men on the one hand and people with a doctors degree on the other hand appear to have a tendency to be more prone to commit fraud.
-The big surprise lies in the large amount of chess and cross fit in the data regarding hobbies and explicitly men in a executive managerial position and women with a sales occupation.
-All four of these properties have a way higher percentage of total amount compared to the data of insured who didn't commit fraud.
-Resulting in an advice to be more aware with claims from these insured people.
+Here men on the one hand and people with a doctors degree on the other hand have a hgiher tendency to be prone to commit fraud.
+The big surprise lies in the large amount of insured in the fraudulent dataset who enjoy chess or cross fit as hobbies.
+It's also the case for men in a executive managerial occupation and women with a sales occupation.
+All four of these properties have a way higher percentage of amount of claims in the fraudulent dataset compared to the data of non-fraudulent dataset.
+Resulting in an advice to be more aware with claims from these insured with these properties.

 -	Incident: Many incidents ivolving fraud happen at midday and were single vehicle collisions involving major damages.
-The amount of major damages relatively compared to the data of insured who didn't commit crime is way larger with 69% to 14%.
-Also the data indicates that a parked car or vehicle theft is a very uncommon occurence as an incident type for car isnurance fraud.
-These insights should bhelp with recognizibg fraudulent claims more easily.
+The amount of major damages relatively compared to the data of insured who didn't commit crime is way larger with 69% to 14% and is the preferred incident type.
+Also the data indicates that a parked car or vehicle theft is a very uncommon occurence as an incident type for car insurance claim fraud.
+These insights should help with recognizing fraudulent claims more easily.

--	Month As Customer: With help of the regression analysis I was able to prove there being no correlation between month as customer and fraudulent claims.
-An insight to take with would be to further strengthen longeveity, because the amount of claims is reduced over time.
+-	Month As Customer: With help of the regression analysis I was able to prove that there was no correlation between month as customer and fraudulent claims.
+An insight to take with would be to further strengthen longeveity in the contracts, because the data doesn't indicate it having a negative effect on the fraudulent claims.

 These findings provide valuable insights into the demographics and preferences of fraudulent insured.